NHSDigital/hello-world-auth-examples/user-restricted-combined-auth-tutorials/c-sharp/HelloWorldCombinedAuth/README.md

 - a `HelloWorld` Razor page - located in the `Pages` folder.
 When this page is requested the stored access token is retrieved and used to send a GET request to the specified API endpoint.

-To follow this tutorial download or clone this folder.
+To follow this tutorial download or clone [this repository](https://github.com/NHSDigital/hello-world-auth-examples/tree/main/user-restricted-combined-auth-tutorials/cis2/csharp).

 ## Create an application on our developer portal